web-platform-dx/web-features/docs/baseline.md

 This status represents the initial interoperability of a feature across many browsers.
 The status marks the starting point for setting the wider support (high) status.
-The status provides a versionable date for a feature.
+The status provides a versionable date for a feature, called the _keystone date_.

 For each feature definition in `web-features`, an interoperable status shall be assigned to the feature if the feature satisfies all of the following tests: